 All of a sudden, I started getting offers for a crazy number of writing jobs – so many jobs, in fact, that I could barely complete them on top of my 9-5 job.
 After a year of working full-time and hustling on the side, I was convinced I could make a full-time living as a blogger and writer.
-And now that I’ve got a few years of full-time writing under my belt, I know that was one of the best decisions I have ever made.
+Now that I’ve got a few years of full-time writing under my belt, I know it was one of the best decisions I’ve ever made.

 When I left my job, my goal was to gross at least $4,000 per month.
-I came up with that specific dollar figure because I wanted to fully replace my old income, which was about $38,000, and add a little more to make up for a few key benefits I lost – health insurance, my 401(k) match, and my employer-paid phone, just to name a few.
+I came up with that specific figure because I wanted to fully replace my old income, which was about $38,000 a year.
+Additionally, I needed to add a little more money to make up for a few key benefits I lost – health insurance, my 401(k) match, and my employer-paid phone to name a few.